Cows are the most important part of the dairy farm and dairy farmers take great pride in caring for them.

 Dairy cow breeds

-Nine out of 10 dairy cows in Britain have the black and white markings of the Holstein-Friesian breed, although you might also see other breeds such as brown Guernsey or Jersey cows.
+Nearly nine out of 10 dairy cows in Britain have the black and white markings of the Holstein-Friesian breed, although you might also see other breeds such as brown Guernsey or Jersey cows.
 Breeding expert Marco Winters explains: "In Britain we really see a variety of breeds.
 This is because we have a lot of different systems in this country and we need breeds to suit those systems.
 In Scotland we would see a different animal to when we go to Cornwall, for example."
 Watch our video about breeding to hear more from Marco.
 Find out where cows sleep, what they eat and how they are milked.